dani-renner/Sillystringz.Solution/README.md

 2. Enter "dotnet ef migrations add Initial"
 3. Enter "dotnet ef database update"
 ### Running the program
+* From the Factory directory, enter "dotnet restore"
+* Next, enter "dotnet build"
-* From the Factory directory, Enter "dotnet run" in the terminal and hit enter to start a local host.
+* Enter "dotnet run" in the terminal and hit enter to start a local host.
 * Ctrl + click the link that populates in the terminal to view the application in the webpage.
 It is probably http://localhost:5000/
 * Use Ctrl + C in the terminal to quit the host and close out of the window in the browser.